-Since 1995, Wendy – who is a psychologist – has practiced and taught the intentional integration of hope strategies into counseling for people facing illness and complex problems.
+Since 1995, Wendy – who is a psychologist – has practised and taught the intentional integration of hope strategies into counseling for people facing illness and complex problems.

 Her pioneering work in the development of hope-focused language earned the Canadian Counseling Association Award for practice excellence and the University of Alberta Alumni Award for excellence in achievement.